 I’m being totally transparent and showing you my numbers in the below screen shot.
 Just look how my subscriber list grew in just one month!
 In December I offered an incentive that went viral – these free printable Elf on the Shelf Superhero Costumes.

 If your niche is totally different from mine, you are probably wondering how can you offer something similar to (hopefully) go viral.
-Well like I said, I didn’t know which incentive would be “the one” so I offer many incentives, most which direct readers to my private library so I don’t have to send individual freebies to everyone.
+Well like I said, I didn’t know which incentive will be “the one” so I offer many incentives, most which direct readers to my private library so I don’t have to send individual freebies to everyone.
+You can learn how to create a private digital resource library in this post 🙂

-The only thing I can suggest is to sit down, brainstorm about what you can give your readers as an incentive and offer them all!
+I suggest is to sit down and brainstorm about a few products you can give your readers as an incentive and offer them all!
 Don’t give the farm away, though.
 If there is a product you can sell to make income, try selling it first and if it flops, offer it as a freebie.
 Or you could offer a product that has reached its life cycle and is no longer selling like it used to.
+Once you build your list, you can send them a survey to learn more about what products your readers want, which brings me to my next point.

 Timing is everything as well.
 My incentive went viral because I introduced it right before the holidays and created a demand.
 If you write about budgeting, fitness or organizing, a good time to introduce an incentive might be right after the holidays (when many people want to save money, lose weight, and de-clutter).